35 GTA 5 Locations Based on Real Life

 Why It Counts: GWC and Golfing Society, also tied to Los Santos Golf Club naming, is based on the Los Angeles Country Club.
 Use the exact in-game name in the body because players may know the course by different labels.

-Claim Guardrail: Do not call it Richman Golf Course as the article entry if the official page/title uses GWC and Golfing Society / Los Santos Golf Club.
+Accuracy Note: Do not call it Richman Golf Course as the article entry if the official page/title uses GWC and Golfing Society / Los Santos Golf Club.

 GTA 5 Pacific Bluffs Country Club